Sign up and become a PSC customer for a chance to win a FREE Tesla Model 3 or 2x Enphase iQ 5P Batteries.

 What is a DC-coupled Solar Battery?

 DC-coupled batteries have been around longer than their AC-coupled counterparts.
-In this system, DC power from a string of solar panels is sent to the inverter and redirected to the battery or the switchboard.
+In this system, DC power from a string of solar panels is sent to the central inverter (usually on the side of the house) and redirected to the battery or the switchboard.

-When the hybrid inverter feeds a DC-coupled battery, it charges the battery without converting the power to AC first.
-The conversion to AC happens later when the electricity is needed for use, either at home or for the grid.
+When a hybrid inverter feeds a DC-coupled battery, it charges the battery without converting the power to AC first.
+The conversion to AC happens later when the electricity is needed for use, either for the home or for export to the grid.

-Unlike AC-coupled systems where the inverter is integrated into the solar panel or battery, in DC-coupled systems, the inverter is a separate device usually installed outdoors.
+Unlike AC-coupled systems where the microinverter is mounted under the solar panel, in DC-coupled systems, the inverter is a separate device usually installed outdoors (like we said, it’s usually on the side of the house).
 This device manages the flow of AC power, directing it to the home or the grid.
 This type of inverter is often referred to as a hybrid inverter.

 Here’s another handy flow chart to help make sense of how electricity moves in a DC-coupled system: